 Specialism: The service supports adults with Autism, Asperger Syndrome, Learning Difficulties, Mental Health, or ABI, substance misuse issues or with a history of

-Katie Owen, who lives in Drefach Felindre, has been shortlisted as a finalist at the prestigious Wales Care Awards, known as the social care Oscars.
+Katie Owen, who lives in Drefach Felindre, has won ‘Bronze’ at the prestigious Wales Care Awards, known as the social care Oscars.

-She has been nominated in category for Excellence in Learning Disabilities & Mental Health Services, sponsored by Home Instead Senior Care (Silver) & All Care South Wales.
+She was nominated in the category for Excellence in Learning Disabilities & Mental Health Services, sponsored by Home Instead Senior Care (Silver) & All Care South Wales.